SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 **Mandatory for both master and advanced branch**

-To grant users access to the Product List application, an instance of the XS UAA service for this application must be created; the XSUAA service instance acts as an OAuth 2.0 client for the bound application.
+To grant users access to the Product List application, an instance of the XSUAA service for this application must be created; the XSUAA service instance acts as an OAuth 2.0 client for the bound application.
 * You need to tell the CF CLI which Cloud Foundry you will use.
-To do this you have to set the API endpoint to the Cloud Controller of the Cloud Foundry region where you created your Cloud Foundry trial using ```cf api CLOUD_FOUNDRY_API_ENDPOINT```.
+To do this you have to set the API endpoint to the Cloud Controller of the Cloud Foundry region where you created your Cloud Foundry trial.
+Open a command prompt, navigate to the folder ```cloud-cf-product-list-sample-advanced``` in the student directory and use the command  ```cf api CLOUD_FOUNDRY_API_ENDPOINT```.
   * If you attend TechEd Las Vegas, target the US10 region API endpoint:
   ```
   cf api https://api.cf.us10.hana.ondemand.com